The OPT Process

 Pick up your OPT card

 Your OPT card (also known as an Employment Authorization Document or EAD) should arrive around 90 days after you apply.
-If you used the address for International Student and Scholar Services, you will receive an email from International Student and Scholar Services when your OPT card arrives.
-Pick it up at the International Student and Scholar Services front desk in Bryan Hall 206.
+If you used the address for International Student and Scholar Services, you will receive an email from ISSS when your OPT card arrives.
+You will have 30 days to pick up your document or provide the office with a prepaid FedEx label for forwarding.
+We will hold your mail for 30 days before returning it to the sender.
 You are authorized to work when you have the card in hand and the effective start date on the card has arrived.

 Notify International Student and Scholar Sevices when you begin employment